-Ontario Drive & Gear Limited (hereinafter "ARGO") extends a limited warranty on each new ARGO ATV/SSV/XTV and on each genuine ARGO part and accessory sold by an authorized ARGO dealer.
-The limited warranty on an ARGO ATV/SSV/XTV is provided to the original retail purchaser; however, the balance of the unused warranty may be transferred to another party through an ARGO dealer, but any such transfer will not extend the original term of the warranty.
+Ontario Drive & Gear Limited (hereinafter "ARGO") extends a limited warranty on each new ARGO ATV, XTV or SSV, and on each genuine ARGO part and accessory sold by an authorized ARGO dealer.
+The limited warranty on an ARGO ATV, XTV or SSV is provided to the original retail purchaser; however, the balance of the unused warranty may be transferred to another party through an ARGO dealer, but any such transfer will not extend the original term of the warranty.
 Warranty coverage is limited to the country in which the original retail purchase occurs and to the original retail purchaser resident in that country or, if transferred to a resident in that country for the balance of the remaining warranty.